haldean/ubik-mirror/docs/expel.md

 `Symbol` is a type provided by the prelude that represents a symbol in the AST of the program.
-Note the `!` (pronounced "eager") operator after the `Symbol` type; this tells Expel that this is an unevaluated expression tree instead of an actual value.
+Note the `!` (pronounced "eager") operator after the `Symbol` type; this tells Ubik that this is an unevaluated expression tree instead of an actual value.
 It is a compile-time error to pass this function anything but a symbol as its first argument.